A nonprofit news organization covering the U.S. criminal justice system

 This includes each person who had one or more felony cases filed against them.
 Each defendant is counted once, even if they were involved in multiple cases.

 Number of defendants by race

-The Cuyahoga County Common Pleas court lists three categories related to race: Black, White and Asian.
+The Cuyahoga County Common Pleas Court lists three categories related to race: Black, White and Asian.
 It also includes Hispanic, which is an ethnicity.
 When indictments are filed against “John Does” or “Unknown Males” for felony crimes that are based on DNA or other evidence — like sexual assaults — the race category is sometimes left blank.
-We designated those as “Unknown.”
+We designated those, and other cases where no race was listed, as “Unknown.”

 Court officials said information related to a defendant’s race comes from the law enforcement agency that makes the arrest or files the charges.